UNIFYSolutions/Azure-B2C/README.md

 This repository stores sample collataral for Azure AD B2C for training / testing purposes only.

 ## SAMLTEST
-The [SAMLTEST](./SAMLTEST) web application is a DotNetCore2 SAML Identity Provider adn Service Provier.
+The [SAMLTEST](./SAMLTEST) web application is a DotNetCore2 SAML Identity Provider and Service Provier.

 This applicaiton is designed to be used with Azure AD B2C for testing / training of SAML Policies.